amccaugh/phidl/README.md

 ![phidl example image](https://amccaugh.github.io/phidl/packer.png)

 You can also do things like create a backing fill to make sure the resist develops uniformly while still creating a solid ground plane, with user-defined margins.
-Below is an image of a device which needed a ground plane.
+Below is an image of a device that needed a ground plane.
 A single-line fill function was able to fill the required area (purple), electrically connecting all of the ground structures together:

 ![phidl example image](https://amccaugh.github.io/phidl/readme_6.png)